 Bra underwire.
 Those two words have the power to make grown women cringe.
 Underwire bras can be downright painful, as anyone who has been poked in the chest by an underwire can tell you.

 Are annoying underwires really a necessary evil?
 Is it just something that we’re supposed to put up with?

 No!
 Finding a bra that will give you your desired shape and support doesn’t have to be a painful experience.

 Read on to learn how you can make pokey underwire a thing of the past.

 What’s the purpose of underwires anyway?

-It may seem like bra underwires were created only to be one more feminine burden, but there really is an important purpose.
-Properly fitting underwires help to distribute the weight of your breast.
-This allows the bra to give more lift, separation, and support.
+It may seem like underwire bras were created only to be one more feminine burden, but underwires do have an important purpose.
+Properly fitting underwires help to distribute the weight of your breast and provide much-needed lift, separation, and support.

-It’s no wonder that ill-fitting bras can lead to back pain!
-When an underwire bra fits properly it helps to relieve some of the stress on your back and shoulders and can help with your posture.
+When an underwire bra fits properly, it helps to relieve some of the stress on your back and shoulders and can even help with your posture.

 Where should the underwire of a bra sit?

 Ideally, underwire should contour all of your breast tissue.
 It should start under the arms at the inframammary crease and circle underneath to your cleavage.